Wouldn’t it be amazing to grow tasty big tomatoes all year round for perfect BLT’s or pick bright, cheerful flowers even on the dreariest days?

-It’s a separate building all on its own many times near the outdoor garden.
+It’s a separate building.
+It is usually situated near the outdoor garden.

-About 50 percent of customers of Janco Greenhouses in Georgetown, S.C., choose standalone greenhouses and the other 50 percent want the attached lean-to.
+About 50 percent of customers of Janco Greenhouses in Georgetown, S.C., choose standalone greenhouses and the other 50 percent want the attached lean-to option.

-“Some people want to come and go into their greenhouses from inside their homes,” says Zack Clewer, Janco’s sales manager.
+“Some people want to come and go into their conservatories from inside their homes,” says Zack Clewer.
 “Some want that standalone greenhouse near their outdoor garden.”

 4. Walls and Windows

 Pre-treated wood, aluminum, steel or even old windows can be used to build a greenhouse frame.
 The materials you use on that frame can vary, too.
 You can use old glass windows or glass picked up from a flea market or recycling center.
 But polyethylene has become something of a standard.
 Clewer adds that all of Janco’s greenhouses are made of aluminum because it doesn’t rust or rot.
 It should last forever.

 As for the walls of the greenhouse, you can choose fiberglass, clear plastic sheeting, polycarbonate, old windows or glass.
 Clower says Janco offers many glazing options for the glass such as insulated glass or a glazing that helps retain the heat.
 Companies also sell heat retention curtains for greenhouses.